jabbott7335/ce-pe-bootcamp/docs/ea/labs.md

 ![To Kafka](./images/to-kafka.png)

 14. Take note of the customer order messages that are now populating the TO.KAFKA message queue table.
 You can click the circular refresh icon (to the left of the blue Create button) to reload the queue contents

-***
+!!! error "Error"
     If you don’t see any message available on TO.KAFKA queue, maybe your datagen application is not working.
 Go back to the OpenShift web console and on Workloads > Pods page, search and delete the jgr-connect-cluster.
 As soon as the pod is running back, check if you are receiving new messages in the TO.KAFKA queue.
-***

 ![To Kafka detail](./images/to-kafka-messages.png)

 ### Cloning order queues with IBM Event Streams